 - an annotated flow path of the SEQR process;

-- information on a new 2005 law requiring EISs to be posted on the Internet;
+- information on a new 2005 law requiring EISs to be posted on the Internet; and,

-- our SEQR brochures in pdf format
+- SEQR brochures in PDF format

 We also provide downloadable versions of key forms used during the SEQR process.